podblog/octoblog/source/_posts/2012-12-08-around-wynwood-for-art-basel-2012-dot-dot-dot.markdown

 {% img center https://s3.amazonaws.com/dvblog/wynwood-9711.jpg 960 640 'Asif's Guns Wynwood' %}

 I did my part, and checked out a lot of random little galleries and one-off events.
-My favorite by far was <a href="http://www.primaryprojectspace.com/artbasel/asifsguns">Asif's Guns</a>.
+My favorite by far was <a href="http://www.primaryprojectspace.com/artbasel/asifsguns" target="blank">Asif's Guns</a>.
 In a nutshell, Asif produced accurate cardboard models of popular firearms, including Walther, GLOCK, H&K, and the ubiquitous AK-47.
 It was a riff on US gun culture, and a parody of a US gun store.
 While I might not see eye-to-eye with him on his gun politics (he calls for more controls, whereas I advocate better enforcement of existing statutes), it was really the highlight of my little run through Wynwood.
 A 400-square foot setup off to the side somewhere.
 Carmel's advice paid off.
 I even bought a T-shirt.
 I'm sure it will be a hit tomorrow morning...

 {% instagram 342227720975024893_31120127 %}